What is a dental implant?

-Three to six months after your surgery, you'll return to your dentist's office so the tooth replacement - a crown, bridge or denture - can be attached.
-The replacement (or prosthesis) will look and function similar to your natural teeth and can be made from porcelain, ceramic or other materials.
+Three to six months after your surgery, you'll return to your dentist's office so the tooth replacement (a crown, bridge, or denture) can be attached.
+The replacement (or prosthesis) will look and function similarly to your natural teeth and can be made from porcelain, ceramic, or other materials.

-Your tooth replacement and the dental implant as a whole will work like a natural tooth and roots, which means you can chew and speak as you would normally - without the need to remove or replace false teeth.
+Your tooth replacement and the dental implant as a whole will work like a natural tooth and roots, which means you can chew and speak as you normally would.

-Replace Missing Teeth to Preserve Your Oral Health
+How Replacing Missing Teeth Can Preserve Your Oral Health

-Whichever tooth replacement option you and your dentist decide is right for you, it's important to have missing teeth replaced as soon as possible to prevent deterioration in the jaw and gum tissues.
-If deterioration occurs, this can cause further complications for your oral and overall health and teeth surrounding the gap can shift out of position, which may lead to bite issues and uneven teeth.
+Whichever tooth replacement option you and your dentist decide upon, it's important to have missing teeth replaced as soon as possible to prevent deterioration in the jaw and gum tissues.
+If deterioration occurs, this can lead to further complications for your oral and overall health and teeth surrounding the gap can shift out of position, which may lead to bite issues and uneven teeth.

-At Access Dental, we're here to help diagnose any oral health issues you may have and determine the right treatment plan for you.
-If you are missing teeth or are experiencing other issues with your oral health, schedule a dental examination and cleaning today.
+At Access Dental, we're here to help diagnose any oral health issues you may have, and develop an appropriate treatment plan.
+If you are missing teeth or are experiencing other issues with your oral health, book a dental appointment for an examination and/or cleaning.